andrenho/standards/README.md

 - Embed data files into the executable.
 Gzip them.
 - Unit tests with TDD
 - Isolate OS specific code in source files dedicated only for that.
 Use posix as default, and emulate posix calls on other OSes
+- TODO - how to ensure compatibility with all OSes/compilers (?)
-- TODO - error checking and return values
+- TODO - error checking and return values (?)

 Recommended contributed code:
 - JSON parsing: microJSON